TingAnChien/san-vqa-tensorflow/demo/demo.md

 # VQA Demo
 ![](http://i.imgur.com/Q5pUnW4.png)

 This demo is composed of two parts, a website and a background process.
 When you have prepared both parts, you can start running.
+Note that the website directory path should be well designated.

 ```
 $ python demo_att.py
 ```